Apple Music vs Spotify: which is better?

 Staying true to its “music for everyone” ethos, it is one of the few to offer a free (ad-supported) subscription tier alongside its Premium service.

-The majority of Spotify’s 100 million active users settle for the free tier but, as the 140 million who now subscribe to the paid-for Premium service can vouch for, there’s plenty of reason to shell out: 320kbps streams, offline listening, Spotify Connect support, search and skip tracks on mobile devices, and no adverts.
+The majority of Spotify users settle for the free tier but there are plenty of reason to shell out for Premium: 320kbps streams, offline listening, Spotify Connect support, search and skip tracks on mobile devices, and no adverts.

-Apple Music doesn’t have a free tier, although there is a three-month free trial and you don’t need to be a member to listen to Apple Music 1 radio (formerly Beats 1) – one of the service’s most celebrated features.
+Apple Music doesn’t have a free tier, although there is a one-month free trial which is extended to three months if you buy certain Apple devices or plans like iCloud+.
+You also don't need a subscription to listen to Apple Music 1 radio (formerly Beats 1) – one of the service’s most celebrated features.
+All you need is an Apple ID and the Apple Music app.

 It’s a pretty even match when it comes to catalogue size and platform support.

-Apple Music claims over 60m tracks in its back catalogue, while Spotify's figure is 50m songs.
+Apple Music claims over 100m tracks in its back catalogue, while Spotify's figure is "over" 100m.
 And that’s growing – in April 2019, Spotify founder Daniel Ek told investors that 40,000 songs were being added to Spotify's streaming platform every day.
 It's not just music though, the catalogue is growing in terms of types of content too.

 Battling to be at the forefront of innovation, Spotify has focused on podcasts as well as music for its content growth.
-Since the acquisition of podcasting production specialist Gimlet Media in 2019, over 700,000 podcasts have been made available to stream and download on Spotify, including a raft of Spotify exclusives.
+Since the acquisition of podcasting production specialist Gimlet Media in 2019, over 6 million podcasts have been made available to stream and download on Spotify, including a raft of Spotify exclusives, and over 250,000 video podcasts.

 And if that sounds a bit much, there a set of human-curated podcast playlists to help you find your new favourite shows with names such as 'Best Podcasts of the Week', 'Brain Snacks' and 'Crime Scene' – all self-explanatory and well worth delving into.